nikolaiwest/cpc-data/README.md

 - This repository for the cross-process analysis framework
 - The [Zenodo dataset](https://zenodo.org/records/15393134) for screw driving data
 - Relevant papers mentioned in the [PyScrew documentation](https://github.com/nikolaiwest/pyscrew)

-## 📞 Contact

-For questions about this cross-process framework or collaboration opportunities:
-- Create an issue in this repository
-- Contact details available in related publications

 ## 🏛️ Acknowledgments